 Probiotic foods contain the ‘good’ bacteria that help nourish the intestinal flora in our gut, and fermented foods like sauerkraut are ‘pre-digested’ meaning that they are rich in good bacteria while being easy on your digestive tract.
 Raw sauerkraut is rich in natural probiotics which can help to support digestion and promote beneficial intestinal flora.
 Use it as a condiment with meals, or chow down on a couple of fork fulls as a quick snack.

 Remember, not all bodies are created equal; therefore not everyone reacts to foods the same way.
 Diet, lifestyle and environmental factors can all affect a person’s digestive tract differently, and what’s good for one person is not necessarily good for another.
 Pay attention to your body.
 If you are constantly bloated, uncomfortable and experiencing digestive upset, odds are there is something that you are eating that is upsetting your digestion.
 You can use all of the digestive aids you want, but if you don’t remove the offending foods the issues will not stop.
 If you suspect something in your diet is causing bloating, begin my keeping a food diary and journaling your meals and your days.
 Try removing the suspected offending food and monitor any changes or improvements.
-If you have tried all of these recommendations with no success, you might need a more targetted approach so working with a holistic healthcare practitioner is recommended.
+If you have tried all of these recommendations with no success, you might need a more targetted approach so working on a nutrition program is recommended.